China Grove man killed in single-vehicle crash - Salisbury Post

 China Grove man killed in single-vehicle crash

-CHINA GROVE — A 46-year-old man was killed Monday afternoon when he left a convenience store parking lot, drove through a field and hit a tree, according to the N.C.
+CHINA GROVE — A 46-year-old man was killed Monday afternoon when he left a service station parking lot, drove through a field and hit a tree, according to the N.C.
 Highway Patrol.

-Luis Daniel Santiago, who lives in China Grove, drove out of the parking lot of a service station at the intersection of N.C.
+Luis Daniel Santiago, who lives in China Grove, drove out of the parking lot of the intersection of N.C.
 152 and N.C.
 153 at 2 p.m.

 Highway Patrol Trooper N. Moultrie said Santiago’s vehicle crossed N.C.
 152, struck a fence, traveled through a field and struck another fence before hitting a tree.